rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/guidelines.md

 - 2025-10-30 (later): Docker: Kept single-stage Python image and minimally added Node.js and npm steps (`npm ci` + `npm run build`) to bake the React frontend into `backend/whiteboard/static` during image build.
 Reverts the earlier multi-stage change.
 No API changes.

+- 2025-10-30 09:40: UI sizing tweak: increased entity card height by 3px (`--card-h` 64px→67px) and board min-height by 20px (220px→240px).
+Adjusted day list max-height cap to 440px to match.
+No API changes.
+- 2025-10-30 09:40 (later): UI: Day columns now become scrollable when a day has more than 5 Shot cards.
+Assets unaffected.
+Implemented via conditional max-height on the day list.
+No API changes.